DanielSvab/Raspberry_Pi-Phototrap/README.md

 # Thesis
 Construction PhotoTrap on Raspberry Pi.
 # Important Information
-There is a Summary from my thesis on South Bohemia Univerzity in Czech Rep. It is a little guide for those who likes Raspberry Pi projects.
+There is a Summary from my thesis on University of South Bohemia in Czech Republik.
+All hardware was provided by University.
+It is a little guide for those who likes Raspberry Pi projects.

 In this thesis i used three OS Raspbian, Ubuntu Mate and Fedberry.